Young Ambassador Of The Year

 The Lions Young Ambassador of the 21st Century Award programme, which operates throughout Europe, is part of the Lions Opportunities for Youth initiative.
 It is a competition that recognises young people (between the ages of 15 and 19) for their outstanding community service involvement, leadership accomplishments, and their speaking ability.
 The programme encourages young people to see community service as an integral part of leadership skills.
 By celebrating achievement alongside community service young people begin to understand the importance of clubs such as Lions and our motto “We Serve”.
 The programme is looking for leaders of the future with an emphasis on community service as being part of that leadership.

 In Ireland the programme starts with individual Lions clubs selecting their candidate through local competition based on application forms and interview.
-The winners progress to a Zone final and this is followed by a District Final in Dublin to select District 133’s Young Ambassador.
+The winners progress to the District (All Ireland) Final in Dublin to select District 133’s Young Ambassador.
 The District winner receives a trophy and a bursary of €600 to be used for a community project.
-She/he also participates in a Finals Weekend in the UK (in Feb 2018) to gain initial international experience and, later, represents our District at the Europa Forum in a European city (in 2018 this will be held in Skopje, Macedonia, in Oct 2018) – expenses paid for both.
+She/he also participates in a Finals Weekend in the UK (in Feb) to gain initial international experience and, later, represents our District at the Europa Forum in a European city (in 2020 this will be held in Thessaloniki, Greece, in Oct) – expenses paid for both.
 In addition, she/he will be sponsored to attend a Lions International Youth Exchange and Camp in a European country during the Summer.

 The Young Ambassadors Award programme offers young people the following benefits :

 - It encourages them to seek experience in community involvement, leadership and public speaking.

 - It broadens awareness of community service opportunities and organisations.

 - It sharpens their interview and communication skills.

 - It recognizes the value of their achievements.

 The Young Ambassadors Award programme offers Lions these benefits:

 - It furthers the Lions ideals, by encouraging young people to pursue community service involvement.